Gauliga: Overview

 The Gauligen were formed in 1933 to replace the previously existing Bezirksligas in Weimar Germany.
 The Nazis initially introduced 16 regional Gauligen, some of them subdivided into groups.
 The introduction of the Gauligen was part of the Gleichschaltung process, whereby the Nazis completely revamped the domestic administration.
 The Gauligen were largely formed along the new Gaue, designed to replace the old German states, like Prussia and Bavaria, and therefore gain better control over the country.

 This step came as a disappointment to many more forward thinking football officials, like the Germany national team managers Otto Nerz and Sepp Herberger, who had hoped for a Reichsliga, a unified highest competition for all of Germany, like the ones already in place in countries like Italy (Serie A) and England (The Football League).
 Shortly before the Nazis came to power, the DFB started to seriously consider the establishment of such a national league.
 In a special session on 28 and 29 May 1933, a decision was to be made on the establishment of the Reichsliga as a professional league.
 Four weeks before that date, the session was cancelled, professionalism and Nazi ideology did not agree with each other.
 With the disappointing performance of the German team at the 1938 FIFA World Cup, the debate about a Reichsliga was reopened.
-In August 1939, a meeting was to be held to decide on the creation of a league system of six Gauligas as a transition stage to the Reichsliga, but the outbreak of the Second World War shortly after ended this debate, too.
+In August 1939, a meeting was to be held to decide on the creation of a league system of six Gauligen as a transition stage to the Reichsliga, but the outbreak of the Second World War shortly after ended this debate, too.
 In reality, this step was not taken until 1963, when the Bundesliga was formed, for similar reason, after the disappointing performance at the 1962 FIFA World Cup.
 It did, however, reduce the number of clubs in top leagues in the country considerably, from roughly 600 to 170.

 Beginning in 1935, with the re-admittance of the Saarland into Germany, the country and the leagues began to expand.
 With the aggressive expansion politics, and later, through the Second World War, Germany grew considerably in size.
 New or regained territories were incorporated into Nazi Germany.
 In those regions incorporated into Germany, new Gauligen were formed.

 With the outbreak of the Second World War, football continued but competitions were reduced in size as many players were drafted to the German Wehrmacht.
 Most Gauligen split into subgroups to reduce travel, which became increasingly more difficult as the war went on.

 Many clubs had to merge or form Kriegsgemeinschaften (war associations) due to lack of players.
 The competition became increasingly flawed as the list of available players to a club fluctuated on a weekly basis, depending on who was where at a time.

 The last season, 1944–45, was never completed, as large parts of Germany were already under allied occupation and the German unconditional surrender on 8 May 1945 ended all sports competitions, the last official match having been played on 23 April.